ArOhBeK/Ergo-Context/README.md

 - For custom parsers or tools that like S-expression input.
 - For symbolic or logic-based analysis (e.g., custom static analyzers).
 - For experiments where you treat the context as structured, navigable data.

+**How to use it (agents):**

+- Logic-based or symbolic agents can parse `context.loop` to reason over the structure of:
+  - patterns,
+  - issues,
+  - and eUTXO principles as a tree rather than raw text.

 ---